 - Date: June 2020

 Suggestions from this proposal were implemented, but general procedure outlined here doesn’t quite work in Kubernetes environment.
-Please see chunks to blocks migration guide instead.
+Please see chunks to blocks migration guide (now removed from this site) instead.

 This short document describes the first step in full migration of the Cortex cluster from using chunks storage to using blocks storage, specifically switching ingesters to using blocks, and modification of queriers to query both chunks and blocks storage.